Deniansyah/figilante-backend/README.md

     Set up your ENV

      ```bash
-    npx prisma db pull (when you already have databases like PostgreSQL) && npx prisma generate
+    npx prisma db pull (when you already have databases using PostgreSQL or other RDBMS) && npx prisma generate
     npm run dev
     ```